gabrieleiannetti/tech_notes/nvidia_driver.md

-# Installing NVIDIA Proprietary Graphics Card Driver
+# Manual Installation of NVIDIA Proprietary Graphics Card Driver

 Check which graphics card driver is loaded by the Linux kernel:

 * NVIDIA driver: `lsmod | grep nvidia`
 * Nouveau driver: `lsmod | grep nouveau`

-> Successful installation steps failed with Debian Buster because of DKMS error...

 ## Detect Graphic Card

-The following installation steps were executed on Debian Stretch, but the goal here is to install the `nvidia-detect` application.
+The following installation steps were executed on Debian, but the goal here is to install the `nvidia-detect` application.

 The graphic card is detected by the NVIDIA detect application.